pbeens/Data-Analysis/Data-Dunkers-README.md

 - [Mirror *this* repository (Data-Analysis) into Callysto](https://hub.callysto.ca/jupyter/hub/user-redirect/git-pull?repo=https://github.com/pbeens/Data-Analysis) (runs directly)

-**CAUTION**: Re-mirroring a repository into Callysto will overwrite any previous changes you've made.
+**CAUTION**: Re-mirroring a repository into Callysto may overwrite any previous changes you've made.
 Do this with caution!
 (Tip: save any changed files to your local or school drive after making changes, or rename them first.)